A Beautiful Sunset: Plot

 While the other Slayers and giant Dawn are celebrating at a huge party to ease their recent stresses, Buffy gears up to go on her vampire hunt.
 Satsu follows and Buffy forces her into the vampire lair.
 While the two are slaying, Buffy discusses how she knows that it was Satsu who gave her the kiss of true love when Buffy was bound in a magical sleep.
-While Buffy appreciates the gesture as kind and sweet, she isn't interested in Satsu in a romantic way.
+While Buffy appreciates the gesture as kind and sweet, she is not interested in Satsu in a romantic way.
 Buffy tells Satsu of her romantic history and how all of her relationships, be it romantic, family, or friends, end with someone being hurt.
 Buffy states that there is something wrong with her, that everyone notices that something around her is wrong, that she can never really love, and like all Slayers, will be alone.
 She breaks down in tears but the moment is interrupted with a surprise attack from the malevolent Twilight.
 Satsu is knocked out, while Buffy and Twilight have a brawl in the air.
 Twilight bests Buffy in battle with moves she has never witnessed and takes her fear of flight to a whole new level by taking the fight into the air above the town.
 When he is about to throw the steeple of a church at her, Buffy tells him that killing her will only bring more Slayers to the call, that there will only be more to deal with.
-It is revealed that Twilight doesn't want to kill Buffy, yet.
+It is revealed that Twilight does not want to kill Buffy, yet.
 He wants to talk to her.
 He reveals that one Slayer in the world was enough to deal with, thousands is not tolerated.
 Specifically, he states that the world cannot contain them and eventually everyone will suffer for their existence.
 Twilight further feeds Buffy's insecurities by stating that they haven't changed the world or made a true difference.
 He flies off before the rising of the Sun, while Buffy rushes back to the graveyard that she and Satsu were in to help Satsu.
 While Satsu feels she has failed Buffy, Buffy comforts her.